yoczhang/MathGrocery/BasicTheory/SomethingBasically/Basically_1.md

-5. n the FEM triangle mesh, we have compute the stiff-matrix by using the barycentric coordinates,
+5. In the FEM triangle mesh, we have compute the stiff-matrix by using the barycentric coordinates,
    $$
    \lambda_1, \lambda_2, \lambda_3, ...
    $$